Hackuarium/simple-spectro/experiments/fluorescence/fluorescein/README.md

 ### Conclusion

-In presence of CaCl2 there at high concentration there is no clear evidence of a fluorescence quenching.
+In presence of CaCl2 at high concentration there is no clear evidence of a fluorescence quenching.

 ## Test with KI